Tachometer rollover in 2026: what you’re at risk of and how to check your car before you buy it

 Tip for article

-Tip: Are you planning to take your used car on the motorway right away?
+Are you planning to take your used car on the motorway right away?
 Don’t forget to check that it has a valid vignette.
-If you don’t have one and drive without it, you risk a hefty fine.
+Anyone who doesn’t have one and drives without it risks a hefty fine.
 Find out what’s involved in an electronic vignette in our article.

 What if I find out the speedometer was twisted after I bought it?